ERA-2022/PerSeO/README.md

 ```

 ### Optimizate
-Firstly, this option verify that the model exist using the ansys file or python file, in case of the software can't run the files, it will auto run trying to run successful repeatly, if this not result, the software will notify you of error and back to main menu.
+Firstly, this option verifies that the model exists using the Ansys or python files.
+In case of the software cannot run the files, it will autorun trying to run successfully repeatedly; if this does not result, the software will notify you of the error and go back to the main menu.

 Once the model is verified, the software will ask if you want to graphic the reports.
 Write 'Y' or 'N' in the console and press the Intro.
 The optimization will start the process of creating the particles (new random dimensions), followed by the simulation of this design in ANSYS, exporting the reports previously request, and according to requirement drawing the graphics (saves it in ../ID/figures/).later, with the data reports the software will evaluate the fitness function and new particles dimensions.
 This process will repeat for all iterations and particles until the end.

-All data (for iteration) will save in the output.csv file in ../results/output.csv, here you will find the majority of informatión about the simulatión previously run as your ID, time to start and end, type, category, sub category, parameters of simulation, simulations result, best particles (globals and locals) beside the number of current iteration in this moment among others.
+When the optimization process finishes, all results obtained will save in the _ output.csv file located in the results folder (.../results/output.csv).
+In this file, you will find the ID, time to start and end, type, category, sub-category, simulation parameters, results, and best particles.
+All this ordinate for rows as summaries to each iteration.
 ### Fitness function test
-This option allows to execute a new simulation based on previous results, for this it is necessary to have the previous ID of one simulation, the diferents  reports  files (.csv) , and to have loaded the same parameters of the previous simulation.
-As the option 1 (Optimizate) you could choose if draw the graphics or not.
+This option allows to execution of a new simulation based on previous results.
+For this, it is necessary to have the previous ID of one simulation and the different reports files (.csv) and to have loaded the exact parameters of the previous simulation.
+As option 1 (Optimization), you could choose if you draw the graphics or not.

-This optios is think to make fast test with diferents fitness functions since skip the simulation step wich use more time in all simulation process. but for this reason also you must understand that the optimizator show new dimensions it have not simulated.
+This option makes a fast test with different fitness functions since skipping the simulation step uses more time in all simulation processes.
+However, for this reason, also you must understand that the optimization shows new dimensions it has not simulated.

-All data (for iteration) will save in the output.csv file in ../results/output.csv, here you will find the majority of informatión about the simulatión previously run as your ID, time to start and end, type, category, sub category, parameters of simulation, simulations result, best particles (globals and locals) beside the number of current iteration in this moment among others.
+In the same way that the previous option, all data obtained will save in the _output.csv_ file in ../results/output.csv.
 ### Graphics tools
-This option has a menu that allows draw graphics of reports simulated as follow show
+This option has a menu that allows drawing graphics of reports simulated as it's shown in the following.
 ```
 -----\Graphics tools
 1> Draw one report